 Tips to Help Your Child Breathe More Easily

 Cystic fibrosis in infants and young children may cause breathing problems.
 If your child has breathing difficulties, the following tips will help your child breathe more easily:

 - You may use a humidifier in your home to increase the moisture as dry air makes it difficult for the child to breathe and cough out mucus.

 - Refrain from smoking around your child.
 Smoke can adversely affect the breathing of your child and worsen the bouts of coughing.

 - You may use pillows to elevate your child’s head while sleeping.
-Elevated head makes it easier to breathe.
+An elevated head makes it easier to breathe.
 However, it is not recommended to use a pillow for a baby.

 - You may help your child to learn some exercises which may contribute to remove the mucus and breathe easily.
-Your doctor may help you know the correct technique of doing such exercises.
+Your doctor may help you know the correct technique for doing such exercises.